mspass-team/mspass/docs/source/user_manual/memory_management.rst

 MongoDB that algorithm is likely a good alternative way to create `Seismogram` objects from single station groups of `TimeSeries` objects.

-There are a number of other common algorithms we know from experience can be handled most easily by utilizing MongoDB.
+There are a number of other common algorithms that we know from experience can be handled most easily by utilizing MongoDB.

 #.
 Any algorithm that requires data to be sorted into a specific order